Skip to main content

 \end{equation}

-Here, the Q, K, and V stand for query, key, and value matrices respectively, and dk is the dimension of the queries and keys.
-These come directly by multiplying learned weights with our token embeddings.
+Here, Q, K, and V denote the query, key, and value matrices, respectively, and dk denotes the dimension of the queries and keys.
+These are obtained directly by multiplying learned weights with our token embeddings.

 \[ Q = W_e \times W_Q, \quad K = W_e \times W_K, \quad V = W_e \times W_V , \]

-The softmax function turns a vector of K real values into a vector of K real values that sum to 1, in effect converting them into probabilities (that sum to 1).
+The softmax function turns a vector of K real values into a vector of K real values that sum to 1, effectively converting them into probabilities (that sum to 1).

-We symbolizes the token embedding matrix, or, at least the portion extracted from our tokenizer and token embedding process. dK denotes the dimension of the key matrix, which is used to normalize the values.
+We symbolize the token embedding matrix, or, at least, the portion extracted from our tokenizer and token embedding process. dK denotes the dimension of the key matrix used to normalize the values.

 Diving deeper, multi-head attention further refines this process.
-It transforms the input sequence into multiple smaller queries, keys, and values—each an independent attention head brandishing unique weights.
+It transforms the input sequence into multiple smaller queries, keys, and values, each an independent attention head with its own weights.
 Each head, in isolation, computes its own version of the attention matrix on a section of the input.
 These matrices are then woven together, under an additional learned linear transformation, into a final cohesive representation.
 This multi-headed approach has proven important for pLMs, where an increased headcount is correlated with better performance.

 Bringing it all together ...

 Lastly, bridging back from the realm of relational depths to the embeddings, transformers don't solely rely on attention.
-They also encompass feed-forward layers which further improve the generalized modeling capabilities.
-Together, these components are the essence of the transformer; a multi-headed attention layer and a linear layer.
-These transformer layers are simply stacked on top of each other, so the input of one is the output of another.
+They also include feed-forward layers, which further improve the model's generalization capabilities.
+Together, these components are the essence of the transformer: a multi-headed attention layer and a linear layer.
+These transformer layers are simply stacked on top of each other, so the input to one is the output of the previous one.
 These transformer stacks are referred to as large language models (LLMs).
-LLMs have a couple of main forms and some other important parts that we did not discuss.
-For example, there are transformer encoders (BERT) and decoders (GPT) that have different organizations of layers.
-There are also some additional embeddings called positional embeddings, which help transformers learn the intended order of input sequences because the native mathematical operations are position invariant.
+LLMs have a couple of main forms, along with other important parts we did not discuss.
+For example, there are transformer encoders (BERT) and decoders (GPT) with different layer organizations.
+There are also positional embeddings, which help transformers learn the intended order of input sequences because native mathematical operations are position-invariant.
 Also, there are different types of normalizations and skip connections that are also extremely important for protein modeling.
-So while this introduction to transformers is enough to get your feet wet, we have included several other resources to further refine your knowledge if desired.
+While this introduction to transformers is enough to get your feet wet, we have included several other resources to further refine your knowledge if desired.

 Training transformers

 At a high level, transformers are trained just like any other neural network.
 For a large corpus of training data, there is an input and a known desired output called the ground truth.
-The input is fed to the model and the output is compared against the ground truth with a loss function.
-This is all set up in a way so that the loss function measures some type of error between the output and the ground truth so that the loss function, and corresponding error, are minimized with optimization techniques.
-Regardless of the technical details, it is essentially strategic trial and error, where the model is rewarded for producing outputs close to or equal to the ground truth.
-This way, through optimization, the error is reduced over time and the model learns how to do the specified task effectively.
+The input is fed to the model, and the model's output is compared with the ground truth using a loss function.
+This is set up so that the loss function measures some error between the output and the ground truth, and the loss function and corresponding error are minimized via optimization techniques.
+Regardless of the technical details, it is essentially a strategic trial-and-error process in which the model is rewarded for producing outputs close to or equal to the ground truth.
+This way, through optimization, the error is reduced over time, and the model learns how to do the specified task effectively.

-However, because transformers have such a large parameter count they take a lot of data to successfully adjust for a specific task.
-Thus, we need a way to produce a ton of labeled data without wasting too much human time annotating data.
+However, because transformers have such a large parameter count, they require substantial data to perform well on a specific task.
+Thus, we need a way to generate large amounts of labeled data without requiring excessive human time for annotation.
 Luckily, sequences of strings are perfect for this.
-If we feed a transformer a sequence we can simply hide a token and ask the model to predict what word went there.
+If we feed a transformer a sequence, we can simply hide a token and ask the model to predict which word it would have been.

-Now, in the input, let’s replace some words (or tokens) with Mask tokens randomly.
-Mask tokens are used to hide tokens from the model so that we can train the model to recover the missing words, where the desired output is the original sequence.
-Such a task forces the model to learn what words are around it; hence building the model's semantic and contextual understanding.
-This is called denoising because we artificially injected noise into our input and our model used the surrounding context to get rid of the noise.
-Another popular training objective is next token prediction, where part of a sequence is input and the model predicts what goes next.
-Different organizations of transformer layers are better or worse at these various tasks.
+Now, in the input, let’s randomly replace some words (or tokens) with Mask tokens.
+Mask tokens are used to hide tokens from the model so that it can learn to recover the missing words, with the desired output being the original sequence.
+Such a task forces the model to learn which words surround it, thereby building its semantic and contextual understanding.
+This is called denoising because we artificially injected noise into our input, and our model used the surrounding context to remove it.
+Another popular training objective is next-token prediction, in which a portion of a sequence is input, and the model predicts what comes next.
+Different transformer layer organizations perform better or worse on these tasks.

 The subject of a MASK token brings up the broader topic of special tokens.
-Special tokens are tokens that are added to a specific vocabulary that serve a specific purpose.
+Special tokens are added to a specific vocabulary and serve a specific purpose.
 As we discussed, a model can learn to replace a MASK token with a correct token that belongs in the sequence.

-CLS tokens are typically prepended to the beginning of sequences so that models can learn to summarize the entire input in a single vector, which is useful for classification tasks.
+CLS tokens are typically prepended to the beginning of sequences so that models can learn to summarize the entire input into a single vector, which is useful for classification tasks.
 Separator tokens are typically placed at the end of sequences or between sequences if more than one was fed to the model at a time.
-This way, the model can treat separate sequences as individual entities even if they are input at the same time.
-Researchers will often create new special tokens to use alongside model training for specific tasks.
+This way, the model can treat separate sequences as individual entities even if they are input simultaneously.
+Researchers often create specialized tokens to use alongside model training for specific tasks.
 For example, a pLM called ProstT5 has a special token that indicates a translation from structure to amino acid sequence and an additional token that does the reverse.
-The respective token was prepended to the necessary inputs during training so that the model could intuit which task it was supposed to be performing.
+The respective token was prepended to the necessary inputs during training so that the model could infer which task it was supposed to perform.
 This is particularly useful if you are designing a transformer model that needs to do multiple distinct tasks.

 Applications of protein language models

-Now that we have learned substantially about how modern language modeling works we can explore how researchers utilize these techniques to further advance our understanding of biochemistry.
+Now that we have learned in depth how modern language modeling works, we can explore how researchers use these techniques to further advance our understanding of biochemistry.

 Prediction 3D Structure

-By in large the most famous pLM is AlphaFold: The deep learning model that first successfully mapped amino acid sequences to protein structure at a large scale.
-Since then, other pLMs have also been able to learn from a large corpus of sequences and structure data to perform well on unseen sequences.
+By and large, the most famous pLM is AlphaFold, the deep learning model that first successfully mapped amino acid sequences to protein structures at large scale.
+Since then, other pLMs have also learned from large corpora of sequence and structure data to perform well on unseen sequences.
 The fundamental organization of sequence-to-structure models is made up of

 • a transformer (pLM) that builds a semantic and contextual understanding of sequences;